suborbital/docs/website/docs/how-to/customize-plugins/custom-libraries.md

 # Custom libraries

-To continue to tailor your users' experience to your product, you can create a custom library with extensions and utilities designed specifically for your product.
-For example, your users will import library extensions from `@acmeco/acmeco` instead of `@suborbital/suborbital`, and you'll be able to export library extensions such as `acmeco.getUsers` versus the plain `suborbital.httpGet`.
+To continue to tailor your users' experience to your product, you can create a custom library with plugins and utilities designed specifically for your product.
+For example, your users will import library plugins from `@acmeco/acmeco` instead of `@suborbital/suborbital`, and you'll be able to export library plugins such as `acmeco.getUsers` versus the plain `suborbital.httpGet`.

 We want to help!
 Creating custom templates and libraries are an important aspect of SE2, so [send us an email](mailto:team@suborbital.dev) and we'll help you make the most out of these abilities.

 ## Setup

-We provide a base library for you to modify and publish to the language-specific package manager, which can then be included as a project dependency in a custom extension template.
+We provide a base library for you to modify and publish to the language-specific package manager, which can then be included as a project dependency in a custom plugin template.

 If you haven't already, create a fork of the [`templates`](https://github.com/suborbital/templates) git repository.
 Once the repo has been forked into your company or personal account, you can begin editing the libraries in the `library` directory.